North Korea mulling plan to strike Guam, state media announces

 Trump has previously vowed to confront North Korea "very strongly" for testing missile launches, telling reporters during a trip last month to Warsaw, Poland, that "I have some pretty severe things that we’re thinking about," in terms of potential responses.

-Stella Kim reported from Seoul, Daniel Arkin reported from New York City.
+Stella Kim reported from Seoul, Daniel Arkin reported from New York City, and Arata Yamamoto reported from Tokyo.